Franz Schubert

-Biography
+Life and career

 Early life and education

 Franz Peter Schubert was born in Himmelpfortgrund (now a part of Alsergrund), Vienna, Archduchy of Austria, on 31 January 1797, and baptized in the Catholic Church the following day.
 He was the twelfth child of Franz Theodor Florian Schubert (1763–1830) and Maria Elisabeth Katharina Vietz (1756–1812).
 Schubert's immediate ancestors came originally from the province of Zuckmantel in Austrian Silesia.
 His father, the son of a Moravian peasant, was a well-known parish schoolmaster, and his school in Lichtental (in Vienna's ninth district) had numerous students in attendance.
-He came to Vienna from Zukmantel in 1784 and was appointed schoolmaster two years later.
+He came to Vienna from Zuckmantel in 1784 and was appointed schoolmaster two years later.
 His mother was the daughter of a Silesian master locksmith and had been a housemaid for a Viennese family before marriage.
 Of Franz Theodor and Elisabeth's fourteen children (one of them illegitimate, born in 1783), nine died in infancy.

 At the age of five, Schubert began to receive regular lessons from his father, and a year later he was enrolled at his father's school.
 Although it is not known exactly when he received his first musical instruction, he was given piano lessons by his brother Ignaz, but they lasted for a very short time as Schubert excelled him within a few months.
 Ignaz later recalled:

 His father gave him his first violin lessons when he was eight years old, training him to the point where he could play easy duets proficiently.
 Soon after, Schubert was given his first lessons outside the family by Michael Holzer, organist and choirmaster of the local parish church in Lichtental.
 Holzer would often assure Schubert's father, with tears in his eyes, that he had never had such a pupil as Schubert, and the lessons may have largely consisted of conversations and expressions of admiration.
 Holzer gave the young Schubert instruction in piano and organ as well as in figured bass.
 According to Holzer, however, he did not give him any real instruction as Schubert would already know anything that he tried to teach him; rather, he looked upon Schubert with "astonishment and silence".
 The boy seemed to gain more from an acquaintance with a friendly apprentice joiner who took him to a neighbouring pianoforte warehouse where Schubert could practise on better instruments.
 He also played viola in the family string quartet, with his brothers Ferdinand and Ignaz on first and second violin and his father on the cello.
 Schubert wrote his earliest string quartets for this ensemble.